jesseduffield/lazygit/docs/Config.md

   overrideGpg: false # prevents lazygit from spawning a separate process when using GPG
   disableForcePushing: false
 os:
-  editCommand: '' # see EditCommand section
+  editCommand: '' # see 'Configuring File Editing' section
-  openCommand: # see OpenCommand section
+  openCommand: ''
 refresher:
   refreshInterval: 10 # file/submodule refresh interval in seconds
   fetchInterval: 60 # re-fetch interval in seconds